Reclaiming The Throne

 While the violent separation of the masculine and the feminine marks the climax of Final Fantasy XV’s story, their peaceful reunion constitutes the consummating final moment of the game.
-It is the transcendent reward for the Hero’s enduring struggle towards maturity and virtuousness.
-By embracing the duty towards his culture, family and friends, confronting and overcoming his Shadow (the antagonist Ardyn) and ultimately sacrificing his ego for the greater good, Noctis has finally earned the right to sit upon the throne of Lucis with his wife Luna at this side.
+It is the transcendent reward for the Hero’s enduring struggle towards maturity and virtue.
+By embracing the duty towards his culture, family and friends, confronting and overcoming his Shadow (the antagonist Ardyn) and ultimately sacrificing his Ego for the greater purpose, Noctis has finally earned the right to sit upon the throne of Lucis with his wife Luna at this side.
 At this point, she is no longer the protective motherly spirit sheltering a vulnerable child but sits beside her husband devotedly, placidly resting her head on his throne, leaning on his strength and dignity.
 After the credits have rolled, it is revealed that this final picture is actually represented in the game’s logo artwork, which is now completed with a depiction of the king besides his resting wife.
-Encompassed in this image is the main aesthetic theme of the game: the eternal interplay of light and dark, a harmony of opposites, materializing transcendent unity in diversity.
+Encompassed in this image is the main aesthetic theme of the game: the eternal interplay of light and dark, a harmony of opposites, materializing transcendent unity in immanent diversity.
 Not only does Final Fantasy XV explore The Way of Men in an intra-masculine sense, but it also excels in contrasting masculinity and femininity as indispensable polar forces of (human) nature that can only truly prosper by complementing and supporting each other.